 - 1. Identify important insights and discoveries towards the development of the theory of evolution. - 2.
 Explain and cite evidence for the process of natural selection as proposed by Charles Darwin - 3.
-Make predictions about the effects of artificial selection on the genetic makeup of a population over time - 4.
-Compare/Contrast the processes of Natural and Artificial Selection. - 5.
-Construct an explanation that identifies the cause and effect relationship between natural selection and adaptation. - 6.
-Examine a group of related organisms using a phylogenetic tree or cladogram in order to (1) identify shared characteristics, (2) make inferences about the evolutionary history of the group, and (3) identify character data that could extend or improve the phylogenetic tree - 7.
-Compile evidence for human origins. - 8.
+Construct an explanation that identifies the cause and effect relationship between natural selection and adaptation. - 4.
+Explain how different types of evidence of evolution link organisms to a common ancestor. - 5.
+Compile evidence for human origins. - 6.
 Describe the fossil record for prokaryotes and eukaryotes.